How to impress a teenager

 Although Customs House is undergoing building works, the façade is transformed by iridescent colours flowing across the surface.

 Standing in front of the Museum of Contemporary Art, we’re mesmerised by the Opera House, its massive sails now a canvas displaying a moving Vivid visual called Audio Creatures.
-Created by Sydney artist and art director Ash Bollard, imaginary animals consume the sails, disappearing into “blobs” of 3D colour that look like they’re bubbling under an intense heat.
+Created by Sydney artist and art director Ash Bollard, imaginary animals consume the sails, disappearing into “blobs” of 3D colour that look like they’re bubbling under intense heat.
 Wait a minute and they explode, changing into another kaleidoscope of brightly coloured images over 15 minutes.
 The amazing display can be viewed from various locations as you walk past or travel by on the ferry.
 Photos do not do it justice.

 “Wow” rating = 4.